 PhD in Speech and Hearing Sciences

 The curriculum combines interdisciplinary academic courses, teaching experiences and research, and it culminates in a dissertation.
 Each student's experience can be tailored to their individual interests.

-Generally, 24 hours of graduate credit can be transferred toward the PhD from another institution; graduates of our Doctor of Audiology (AuD) and Master of Science in Deaf Education (MSDE) programs are provided with advanced standing and may transfer up to 48 or 36 credits, respectively.
+Generally, 24 units of graduate credit can be transferred toward the PhD from another institution; graduates of our Doctor of Audiology (AuD) and Master of Science in Deaf Education (MSDE) programs are provided with advanced standing and may transfer up to 48 or 36 credit units, respectively.

 The Program in Audiology and Communication Sciences (PACS) is affiliated with the Department of Otolaryngology, which operates one of the nation's largest hearing and deafness research programs.
 Topics include adult aural rehabilitation, biology of hearing and deafness, childhood deafness, cochlear implants, dizziness and balance, and hearing aids.